Winston Churchill Rea: Murder charges

 In 2015 police attempted to gain access to interview tapes held at Boston College in relation to an investigation into Rea's activities.
 Police had stated that Rea was being investigated over offences of "the utmost gravity" after challenging an injunction Rea had obtained to prevent the transfer of the tapes.
 The tapes were part of the Belfast Project, an oral history project by the college in which both loyalists and republicans had been interviewed about their experiences and activities during the Troubles.
 The tapes had already been at the centre of controversy after police had attempted to obtain some in relation to the murder of Jean McConville.
 Police were awarded permission to hear the tapes by the courts in February 2015.

 In June 2016, following detailed examination of the tapes by police, Rea was charged with the murders of two Catholic civilians during the Troubles, two attempted murders, membership of the Red Hand Commando and several other lesser charges, with twelve charges in total brought against him.

-The trial was temporarily adjourned in 2021 due to the coronavirus pandemic.
+Rea was allowed bail and the trial was temporarily adjourned in 2021 due to the coronavirus pandemic.